'Glass' Is Leaden

 And yet ... nothing.

-Or the scene where another character dramatically intones his comic-book codename, then employs a [SOMETHING] to [ACT UPON] someone; and then — in case we missed it (we didn't), we cut back to that previous shot of said character pronouncing his comic-book codename, which ... oh, ha ha ha ... we now realize, cheekily references the [SOMETHING].
+Or the scene where another character dramatically intones his comic-book code name, then employs a [SOMETHING] to [ACT UPON] someone; and then — in case we missed it (we didn't), we cut back to that previous shot of said character pronouncing his comic-book code name, which ... oh, ha ha ha ... we now realize, cheekily references the [SOMETHING].
 (No spoilers.)

 In any other film, that moment would provide the proceedings with a sardonic punch.
 Here, it's just flat seltzer.

-This all seems puzzling, at first: Director M. Night Shymalan's been making movies for decades, after all; he knows how to frame a shot, how to build suspense, how to cannily misdirect his eager audiences.
+This all seems puzzling, at first: Director M. Night Shymalan has been making movies for decades, after all; he knows how to frame a shot, how to build suspense, how to cannily misdirect his eager audiences.
 But then you recall that when he made Unbreakable in 2000, superhero cinema was still only about to enter its dewy-eyed adolescence.
 That's likely why he felt he needed to disclose that film's superhero themes and subject so gradually, like a kind of cinematic slow-release cold capsule.

-Perhaps worried that audiences would balk at overt comic-book trappings, he grounded the film (some would say mired the film) in somber hues, portentous dialogue, lugubrious plotting and a central performance from Bruce Willis so unrelievedly morose he could have just as easily been assaying the secret origin of Eeyore.
-Still not content that he'd provided his audience with big enough narrative training wheels, Shyamalan supplied Samuel L. Jackson's character with expository dialogue that, over and over again, underlined the Manichean world of his creation, a place of Good and Evil locked in eternal struggle.
+Perhaps worried that audiences would balk at overt comic book trappings, he grounded the film (some would say mired the film) in somber hues, portentous dialogue, lugubrious plotting and a central performance from Bruce Willis so unrelievedly morose that he could have just as easily been assaying the secret origin of Eeyore.
+Still not content that he had provided his audience with big enough narrative training wheels, Shyamalan supplied Samuel L. Jackson's character with expository dialogue that, over and over again, underlined the Manichean world of his creation, a place of Good and Evil locked in eternal struggle.

 Nineteen years have passed since then.
 Nineteen years in which the superhero genre, replete with its sundry struggles, has saturated the culture in general and the box office specifically.
 The genre has had the time necessary to, if not deepen exactly, then at least develop (a bit), diversify (somewhat) and differentiate itself into distinct subgenres.

-But Glass seems convinced it's still 2000, and audiences still require both a dour approach and incessant thematic hand-holding to "get it."
+But Glass seems convinced it's still 2000, and audiences still require both a dour approach and incessant thematic handholding to "get it."

 One such "it" we would presumably not "get," were it not for one character helpfully pointing it out: That the hero and villain must eventually face off "in what I think is called (finger quotes) a showdown."